Rwanda Country Programme, Kigali Rwanda

 QUALIFICATIONS AND EXPERIENCE

-- Experience with community development, working with children and schools.
+- Experience working with NGOs and Communities;

 CHILD SAFEGUARING POLICY:

 Any employee, consultant, contractor or the supplier undertaking an activity on behalf of SCI must sign the Child Safeguarding - Declaration of Acceptance Form] and comply with the SCIs Child Safeguarding Policy which is a statement of SCI’s commitment to preventing abuse and protecting children with whom it comes into contact.

 This extends not only to children with whom SCI and its partners work directly, but also includes children whom staff are responsible for.
 SCI believes that the situation of children must be improved through the promotion of their rights supported and demonstrated by all members of staff.
 Save the Children International's Code of Conduct sets out the standards which all staff members must adhere to.

 Interested candidates should send an application letter plus updated Curriculum Vitae in English, including 3 names of professional referees to HR-Rwanda@savethechildren.org.
 The deadline for receiving applications is February 1st 2018.